 Once you’ve reached an agreement with the seller, it’s time to work out the final details of your mortgage.
 This means you’ll need to meet with your lender to determine the following:

 - Down payment – how much money you can put down at the time of sale

-- Mortgage type – will you be acquiring a fixed- or variable-rate mortgage?
+- Mortgage type – will you be getting a fixed- or variable-rate mortgage?
 Will it be closed, open or convertible?

 - Amortization period – how long you will take to pay for your home